Showtime's 'Billions' pits hedge fund titans against U.S. attorney

-LOS ANGELES, March 13 (Reuters) - Will “Billions” be to Wall Street what “House of Cards” is to Washington?
+LOS ANGELES (Reuters) - Will “Billions” be to Wall Street what “House of Cards” is to Washington?

 Premium cable network Showtime said on Thursday it ordered a pilot of a fictional drama that “focuses on the collision and, at times, collusion between an aggressive U.S. attorney in New York and some of the richest hedge fund billionaires in the country.”